calvinsim2/Project2---React-Application/README.md

 Basically, user will be able to:

-- An navigation page to have an overview of heroes
+- A navigation page to have an overview of heroes
-- An navigation page to have an overview of items
+- A navigation page to have an overview of items
-- An option to narrow down their search
+- An option to narrow down their search (based on hero attribute and attack type)
 - On each heroes, user are able to click into it to view their stats
+- In the individual hero stats, users are able to see the recommended items for each stage of the game.

 # HFM

-- In the homepage, user will be able to randomize a hero, and shown to them
+- At the homepage, a randomized hero is shown to the user, and it will be randomized again when user navigates off the page.
+- At the homepage, users are able to search for HEROES in the textbox